mosin26/autoencoding_models/README.md

 ## Keras Autoencoders

 This repository contains configuration files for different Keras autoencoding models.
-Currently, there are only convolutional autoencoders available.
+Currently, only convolutional autoencoders are available.
 More models are going to be introduced here, including variational autoencoders.

 You can load and train the models as the following: